Registrar help for transferring out

 The Transfer College Report

-The Swarthmore registrar uses the paper method for the Common App College Report (used to be called "registrar report").
+The Swarthmore registrar uses the paper method for the Common App College Report or the Coalition Application Transfer Report.
 We do not use the online method through Common App.
 If you don't have a paper College Report form, find one online -- be sure to use the most current version because the form changes from year to year.

 The Transfer Mid-Term Report